wanclin/wanclin.github.io/_pages/about.md

 To know more about my academic experiences, please visit 👉 [Research Projects](https://wanclin.github.io/research-projects/) and [CV](https://wanclin.github.io/cv/).

-In my free time, I enjoy listening to Tchaikovsky and Rachmaninoff 🎵, reading books 📚, and exploring Vedic Astrology and Tarot 🔮.
+In my free time, I enjoy listening to Tchaikovsky and Rachmaninoff 🎵 and reading books 📚.
 I also love playing badminton 🏸.

 ## Current Focus